LiamSkirrow/WebSocket-Tictactoe/README.md

 # WebSocket-Tictactoe
 Socket.io based multiplayer tictactoe

 Only tested on localhost, yet to upload on a remote server.
-Incorporates and instant messaging window as well as gameplay functionality.
+Incorporates an instant messaging window alongside the ticatactoe board.